Karl Rudolf Hagenbach

-Karl Rudolf Hagenbach (March 4, 1801 – June 7, 1874) was a Swiss church theologian and historian.
+Karl Rudolf Hagenbach (March 4, 1801 – June 7, 1874) was a Swiss Protestant theologian and historian.
 He was particularly interested in the Protestant Reformation and its figures.

 Life

 Hagenbach was born at Basel, where his father was a practising physician, and a professor of anatomy and botany in the university.
 His preliminary education was at a Pestalozzian school, and afterwards at the gymnasium, whence in due course he passed to the newly reorganized local university.
-He early devoted himself to theological studies and the service of the church, while at the same time cherishing and developing broad "humanistic" tendencies which found expression in many ways and especially in an enthusiastic admiration for the writings of Herder.
+He early devoted himself to theological studies and the service of the church, while at the same time cherishing and developing broad "humanistic" tendencies which found expression in many ways and especially in an enthusiastic admiration for the writings of Johann Gottfried von Herder.

-The years 1820–1823 were spent first at Bonn, where G. C. F. Lucke (1791–1855) exerted a powerful influence on his thought, and afterwards at Berlin, where Schleiermacher and Neander became his masters.
-Returning in 1823 to Basel, where W. M. L. de Wette had recently been appointed to a theological chair, he distinguished himself greatly by his trial dissertation, Observationes historico-hermeneuticae circa Origenis methodum interpretendae sacrae Scripturae; in 1824 he became professor extraordinarius, and in 1829 professor ordinarius of theology.
+The years 1820–1823 were spent first at Bonn, where Gottfried Christian Friedrich Lücke (1791–1855) exerted a powerful influence on his thought, and afterwards at Berlin, where Friedrich Daniel Ernst Schleiermacher and Johann August Wilhelm Neander became his masters.
+Returning in 1823 to Basel, where W. M. L. de Wette had recently been appointed to a theological chair, he distinguished himself greatly by his trial dissertation Observationes historico-hermeneuticae circa Origenis methodum interpretendae sacrae Scripturae; in 1824 he became professor extraordinarius, and in 1829 professor ordinarius of theology.

 Apart from his academic labours in connection with the history of dogma and of the church, he lived a life of great and varied usefulness as a theologian, a preacher and a citizen; and at his jubilee in 1873, not only the university and town of Basel but also the various churches of Switzerland united to do him honour.
 He died at Basel on 7 June 1874.

 Works

 Hagenbach was a voluminous author, distinguished as a writer on church history.
 Though neither so learned and condensed as the contributions of Gieseler, nor so original and profound as those of Neander, his lectures are clear, attractive and free from narrow sectarian prejudice.
-In dogmatics, while avowedly a champion of the mediation theology (Vermittelungstheologie), based upon the fundamental conceptions of Herder and Schleiermacher, he was much less revolutionary than were many others of his school.
+In dogmatics, while avowedly a champion of the mediation theology (Vermittlungstheologie), based upon the fundamental conceptions of Herder and Schleiermacher, he was much less revolutionary than were many others of his school.
 He sought to maintain the old confessional documents, and to make the objective prevail over the purely subjective manner of viewing theological questions.
 But he himself was aware that in the endeavour to do so he was not always successful, and that his delineations of Christian dogma often betrayed a vacillating and uncertain hand.